ouicate/gonka/proposals/invalid-participant-exclusion/README.md

 * When querying for active participants via the DAPI:

-    * Also query `InvalidatedParticipants`
+    * Return a separate top-level field named `invalidatedParticipants` containing the list of all invalidated participants for the current epoch.
-    * Add an "invalidated" field for the value.
+    * Do not add per-participant "invalidated" flags to the active participants list.
-    * We will rely on updated clients to exclude these now invalidated participants
+    * Clients must use this top-level list to filter invalidated participants from the cryptographically secured active list at selection time.
-    * (We cannot filter at this level as clients still need the cryptographically secured list)
+    * (We cannot mutate the cryptographically secured list itself.)

 ### 3. **Recursive Removal from All Model Group Memberships**

 * An invalidated participant must be **removed from all models they serve**, not just the model they were invalidated for.
 * Treat invalidation as a **global disqualification** from participation for the epoch.

-### 4. **Ensure Invalid Participants Have No Voting or Consensus Power**
+### 4. **Ensure Invalidated Participants Have No Voting or Consensus Power**

-* Remove consensus-related influence (this is already done, but not properly verified in tests)
+* Only participants whose exclusion reason is "invalidated" are stripped of consensus-related influence
     * No voting rights in governance
     * No consensus power in Tendermint
+* Participants excluded for other reasons remain with their voting and consensus power intact

 ---